-Solid vertical lines in the margins within the body of the code indicate a technical change from the requirements of the 2018 edition.
-Deletion indicators in the form of an arrow (\implies) are provided in the margin where an entire section, paragraph, exception or table has been deleted or an item in a list of items or a row of a table has been deleted.
-Double vertical lines in the margin denote amendments and additions promulgated by the State of Michigan Department of Licensing and Regulatory Affairs modifying the 2021 International Building Code.
-An asterisk () in the margin identifies sections of the 2018 International Building Code not adopted by the State of Michigan.
+Solid vertical lines in the margins within the body of the code indicate a technical change from the requirements of the 2018 IBC edition.
+Deletion indicators in the form of an arrow (➡) are provided in the margin where an entire section, paragraph, exception or table has been deleted or an item in a list of items or a row of a table has been deleted from the 2018 IBC edition.

+Double vertical lines in the margins within the body of the code indicate North Carolina Building Code Council amendments to the base code.
+An open deletion arrow (>) in the margin indicates North Carolina deletions from the International Building Code.